Papal Audience Tickets - How to score your FREE tickets!

 However, St. Peter's Basilica and St. Peter's dome are closed during the Papal Audience.

-They reopen after the Papal Audience has ended, and the Pope has left the square.
+The basilica and dome reopen after the Papal Audience has ended and the pope has left the square.

 If you have Papal Audience tickets, and want to visit the Vatican Museums after the audience, make sure to book your visit or tour for after 1pm.